-This sub-part is composed of 5 activities (questions) the answers of which are to be found from the text.
+answers to which are to be found from the text.

-Question1: It is true or false question where the testee writes T or F next to the letter corresponding to the statement.

-There are four statements from letter a to d.
+Question 1: It is a true or false question where the testee writes T or F next to the letter corresponding to the statement.
+There are four statements from the letter a to d.